 1970s – Until the 1970s, police forces segregated their female officers from the men, with separate ranks and duties.
 Society’s attitudes towards women in the 1970s crossed a “political and legal fault line”.
 The Equal Pay Act (1970) and Sex Discrimination Act (1975) were introduced.
 This meant women officers merged with men on all shifts and departments from 1973.

-1995 – Working in the Lancashire Force, Pauline Clare is appointed the first female Chief Constable in the country.
+1995 – Working in the Lancashire Force, Pauline Clare was appointed the first female Chief Constable in the country.

-2017Cressida Dick was appointed as the first female Commissioner of the Metropolitan Police in 2017.
+2017Cressida Dick was appointed as the first female Commissioner of the Metropolitan Police.

 Get in touch